 P2P Lending

-Person-to-person lending, or P2P lending, is a type of private lending that allows business owners to bypass the usual application and underwriting process to obtain funds for an acquisition.
+Person-to-person lending, also known as P2P lending, is a type of private lending that enables business owners to bypass the traditional application and underwriting process to secure funds for an acquisition.
 A private lender may look at many of the same things that a bank or credit union would, but they might also be willing to lend at a lower-than-usual rate if they’re interested in your business.

 Advantages of Buying an Existing Business